ajaykarwal/ajaykarwal-v6/_pages/now.md

 experience:
 ---

 Here are some of the things I’m currently focused on.
-This page is inspired by Derek Siver’s [now page](http://sivers.org/now) suggestion and his [Now Now Now](http://nownownow.com/) movement.

 **Last updated:** June 2018.